roryprimrose/ModelBuilder/README.md

 Model.BuildStrategy = strategy;
 ```

-You may want to create multiple build strategies that support different model constructor designs.
+You may want to create multiple build strategies that support different model construction designs.
 These can be used on the fly as well.

 ```
 var model = Model.Using<CustomBuildStrategy>().Create<Person>();
 ```

+### ExecuteStrategy

+ExecuteStrategy provides the logic that creates a model instance from the configuration in a provided BuildStrategy.

 ### Type creators

 Type creators are used to create instances of classes, or reference types with the exception of System.String.
 There are two type creators that ModelBuilder provides out of the box.
 DefaultTypeCreator and EnumerableTypeCreator.